 Once uploaded, your completed application is available on the WebLearn site for you, the DGS, your Supervisor(s), your Department Advisor, and your Assessors to view.
-Please return the original paper application to the Graduate Studies Secretary.

 Your transfer interview and assessment can take place after the completed form has been uploaded to WebLearn.
-With the exception of Fusion CDT students, normally the interview should be held very near to the end of your first twelve months (thus for most students in the period mid-September to early October).
+Normally the interview should be held very near to the end of your first twelve months (thus for most students in the period mid-September to early October).